 Configure a filter bank:

-paramsis an array of values the defines the filter.
-The contents of the array depends on the
+- params is an array of values the defines the filter.
+The contents of the array depends on the mode argument.

-contents of parameter array CAN.LIST16 Four 16 bit ids that will be accepted CAN.LIST32 Two 32 bit ids that will be accepted CAN.MASK16
+mode contents of params array CAN.LIST16 Four 16 bit ids that will be accepted CAN.LIST32 Two 32 bit ids that will be accepted CAN.MASK16

 - Two 16 bit id/mask pairs.
 E.g. (1, 3, 4, 4)